 Taking advantage of the 1990s setting also means flashing back to a time when cellphones weren’t prevalent.
 “You're going to see her … there will be some MacGyvering using strange space stuff and a payphone,” Fleck said.

 Boden added, “This was also the birth of the internet.
 There's a lot of fun stuff to play with, just remembering the idea of having this woman from a super-advanced technological place dropped down not only on Earth, but on 1990s Earth, there’s some fodder in there.”

 Obviously, none of this fun stuff in CAPTAIN MARVEL works unless you have a compelling comic book character and a talented actress to help bring her to life.
 And Boden and Fleck gush about the Oscar®-winning lead actress and her commitment to the project.

 “I think that [Brie] amazed herself with how much she was able to do in this movie,” Boden said.
 “And that's saying a lot because she's, as you said, an Oscar winner and obviously has done a lot of movies where she shows an incredible range of emotions.
 Her performance was equally arresting and dynamic for us on set.
 Just watching her be herself and be human.
 And then on top of that, she trained for over a year.
 She did so many of her own stunts.
 She really amazed us with her ability to just focus and never give up and be super committed to that aspect of it, too.
 That was really fun to watch.”

-And it will pay off when CAPTAIN MARVEL showcases a character who, as Fleck says, will be “the most powerful superhero in the MCU.”
+And it paid off.
+CAPTAIN MARVEL showcases a character who, as Fleck says, is “the most powerful superhero in the MCU.”

 “At the beginning of our movie, she doesn't know how powerful she is,” Fleck continued.
 “But by the end, you'll see that, uh … let's just say this: I'm very excited to see what she does to Thanos in ENDGAME.”